jpritikin/coach/content/docs/me/meditation/candle.md

 Candle treatment clears the emotional side.
 This can be a relief if you are in a relaxing environment, but can be difficult in a stressful environment.
-As your left side gets clear, you become more sensitive to the environment.
+As your left side gets clearer, you become more sensitive to the environment.

 ## Credit